LLNL/lbann/docs/execution_algorithms/ltfb.rst

 topologies of any trainer in the bottom rank is replaced by that of a (random) trainer in the top rank.

-Python front end is similar to above. simply replace RPE with TSE:
+Python front end is similar to above, simply replace RPE with TSE:

 .. code-block:: python